 Jan, why did you decide to open your first restaurant in Nice?

-Nice reminds me a little bit Cape Town: the climate, the mountains, the sea, the holiday atmosphere.
+Nice reminds me a little bit of Cape Town: the climate, the mountains, the sea, the holiday atmosphere.

 Where do you shop for your produce?